Clovis culture: Distribution and chronology

 Some authors have suggested that the Clovis culture lasted for a relatively short period of a few centuries.
 A 2020 study suggests a temporal range, based on ten securely radiocarbon-dated Clovis sites, of 13,050 to 12,750 calibrated years BP, ending subsequent to the onset of the Younger Dryas; this is consistent with the results obtained in a 2007 study by the same authors.
 Other authors have argued that some sites extend the range of the Clovis culture back to 13,500 years BP, though the dating for these earlier sites is not secure.
 Some scholars have supported a long chronology for Clovis of around 1,500 years.

+Historically, many authors argued for a "Clovis first" paradigm, where Clovis, which represents the earliest recognisable archaeological culture in North America, were suggested to represent the earliest inhabitants of the Americas south of the Laurentide ice sheet (the ice sheet that, along with the smaller Cordilleran ice sheet to the west, covered most of Canada and parts of the northern contiguous United States, separating central North America from the ice-free East Beringia region comprising Alaska and parts of Yukon).
+However, since the beginning of the 21st century, this hypothesis has been abandoned by most researchers, as several widely accepted sites, notably Monte Verde II in Chile (c.
+14,500 years BP), as well as Paisley Caves in Oregon (c.
+14,200 years BP), Cooper's Ferry in Idaho (c.
+15,800 years BP), Page-Ladson (c.
+14,550 years BP) in Florida, and the Debra L. Friedkin and Gault sites (which are within 500 m of each other) of the Buttermilk Creek Complex (c. ~15,500- to 13,500 years BP) in Texas, are suggested to be considerably older than the oldest Clovis sites.
+The White Sands footprints in New Mexico may be even older, dating to the Last Glacial Maximum, around 23,000 years ago.